 Another major element of red-pill activism is the anti-capitalist movement.
 I think it is clear that the democratic power of nations has been gradually eroded in recent decades by the rise of global corporations, and this compromising of democracy by private interest is, as far as I can tell, increasingly corrupting the political process.
 As a current example, the Transatlantic Trade and Investment Partnership being hammered out between the EU and USA has clauses that would potentially allow big businesses to sue our governments if policy changes were shown to have damaged profits.

 Capitalist short-term self-interest is undeniably behind a great deal of environmental and social destruction, from the palm-oil plantations and cattle ranches replacing our rainforests to the vast monocultures of our domestic agricultural landscapes.
 The whole sorry charade, we know, is funded by consumers and tax-payers subsidising poorly regulated bankers, who continued to grow wealthier through the current recession.
 A conspiracy theorist may be rejoicing that I’m finally on-message, but this is hardly red-pill country, I would have thought.
-This is one area, at least, where the radical is pretty commonplace – we, the 99%, know we’re being shafted, even if we didn’t before the banking crisis.
+This is one area, at least, where the radical is pretty commonplace – we, the 99%, know we’re being shafted, even if we didn’t before the banking crisis and the Occupy Movement.

 Perhaps the most worrying thing of all is the noxious cycles that have developed and are developing, as wealth bestows the power to accumulate more wealth, more violently and more destructively.
 Environmental, economic and political tensions are all on the rise, and this is likely to concentrate power and exaccerbate abuses of power.
 Long-term, I don’t have a great deal of hope for humanity.
 We evolved to deal with short-term threats in small communities, and we are now facing the stresses of living in a global village with enormous cultural differences and desires for the future.
 If there is hope, it lies, I believe, not so much with the proles but in science and reason, which has warned us of the limits to growth since at least the 1970s, and increasingly clarifies the dangers of, and potential solutions to, environmental degradation.